genomic-medicine-sweden/Twist_Solid/docs/running.md

 hydra-genetics create-input-files -d path/to/fastq-files/
 ```

+**Note**: Sample names cannot include "_" (underscore)!

 ## Run command
 Using the activated python virtual environment created above, this is a basic command for running the pipeline:
 ```bash
 snakemake --profile profiles/NAME_OF_PROFILE -s workflow/Snakefile
 ```
 <br />
-The are many additional [snakemake running options](https://snakemake.readthedocs.io/en/stable/executing/cli.html#) some of which is listed below.
+There are many additional [snakemake running options](https://snakemake.readthedocs.io/en/stable/executing/cli.html#) some of which is listed below.
 However, options that are always used should be put in the [profile](https://hydra-genetics.readthedocs.io/en/latest/run_pipeline/profile/).

 * --notemp - Saves all intermediate files.
 Good for development and testing different options.
 * --until <rule> - Runs only rules dependent on the specified rule.